0rr3p/im-ts-adac/README.md

-## Industrial Multijoint Time-Series Anomaly Detection (IM-TS-ADAC)
+## Industrial Multijoint Time-Series Anomaly Detection And Classification (IM-TS-ADAC)
 This project is a heavily modified and extended fork of the [time-series-autoencoder](https://github.com/JulesBelveze/time-series-autoencoder) originally developed by [Jules Belveze](https://github.com/JulesBelveze).